 It doesn't end there.
 The same forces that cause more of us to require long-term care also impact end-of-life.
-Hospice has become an important part of our end-of-life.
-Medicare does have hospice benefits but often you may require more services and for longer periods of time.
+Hospice has become an essential part of our end-of-life.
+Medicare does have hospice benefits, but often you may need more services and for more extended periods.
 Long-Term Care Insurance will pay for hospice services at home or in a facility if required.

 If you think your family can be caregivers – think again.
-Caregiving is very hard work.
-It adds a tremendous amount of stress both physically and mentally to loved ones.
-Also keep in mind your adult children have their own careers, families and responsibilities.
+Caregiving is tough work.
+It adds a tremendous amount of stress, both physically and mentally, to loved ones.
+Also, keep in mind your adult children have their own careers, families, and responsibilities.
 Being a caregiver is probably not the best plan to address longevity issues.

-Just like you probably did when you were younger and planned for your early mortality with some type of life insurance, now you need to plan for mortality – the longevity problems caused by aging due to illnesses, accidents or just getting old.
+Just like you probably did when you were younger and planned for your early mortality with some life insurance, now you need to prepare for mortality – the longevity problems caused by aging due to illnesses, accidents, or just getting old.

-Long-Term Care Insurance is the tool recommended by experts.
+Long-Term Care Insurance is a tool recommended by experts.
 There are three types of plans:

-- Traditional – This is a pure insurance contract has tax advantages, low premiums if you plan prior to retirement and in most states partnership benefits which provide additional asset protection.
+- Traditional – This is a pure insurance contract with tax advantages, low premiums if you plan before retirement and partnership benefits that provide additional asset protection in most states.

-- Asset Based or "Hybrid" – This is either a life insurance policy or annuity with a rider which covers long-term care services.
-While many require you to be "terminal” the best ones have the same long-term care triggers as the traditional plans.
-The big selling point for some people is the death benefit if you're lucky enough to never need long-term care.
-In addition, if you own a life insurance policy or annuity with enough cash value you can complete a "1035 tax-free exchange" to one of these policies.
+- Asset-Based or "Hybrid" – This is either a life insurance policy or annuity with a rider covering long-term care services.
+While many require you to be "terminal," the best ones have the same long-term care triggers as the traditional plans.
+For some people, the big selling point is the death benefit if you're lucky enough never to need long-term care.
+If you own a life insurance policy or annuity with enough cash value, you can complete a "1035 tax-free exchange" to one of these policies.

 Premiums are actually very affordable for most people.
-Key to premium costs is your age at application, your health and the amount of benefit you wish to apply for.
+Key to premium costs is your age at application, your health, and the total benefits you wish to apply.
 Averages published in articles are often very exaggerated.
-If you purchase in your 40s or 50s you can obtain outstanding coverage for $150 a month or less.
+If you purchase in your 40s or 50s, you can obtain outstanding coverage for $150 a month or less.
 Premiums can vary widely based on company and policy design.
 Since premiums vary so much for the same coverage, be sure to seek a specialist who works with multiple companies and has experience in policy design and claims.

-LTC NEWS can help you find a licensed specialist who represents all the major companies, has substantial knowledge of underwriting, policy design, and claims.
+LTC NEWS can help you find a licensed specialist representing all the major companies, has substantial knowledge of underwriting, policy design, and claims.
 Find a trusted and experienced Long-Term Care Insurance specialist by clicking here.

 The best time to plan is before retirement as you can enjoy much lower premiums and perhaps obtain preferred health discounts.